By David Blyweiss, M.D., Advanced Natural Wellness

 Today there are all sorts of things that can affect your liver function.

-For example, you may already know that obesity and diabetes places you at a very high risk of liver problems.
+For example, you may already know obesity and diabetes places you at a very high risk of liver problems.
 And high fructose corn syrup tops the list as the main culprit.
 It has strong ties to both diabetes and obesity… and liver disease.

 But there’s another source of liver disease that doesn’t get nearly enough attention.
 You may have never even heard about it before.